A guide to Nashville for history fans

 Transportation

-If you drove to Nashville, beware that parking downtown can be expensive.
+If you drive to Nashville, beware that parking downtown can be expensive.
 Nashville offers buses that are a part of WeGo public transit.
 There are even dedicated free parking places to leave your car and transfer to a bus to commute in Nashville.
 Make sure you take advantage of the free WeGo Music City Circuit that travels to main city attractions.
-Otherwise, you pay for the fare once you onboard the bus by putting money in a farebox that requires exact change.
+Otherwise, you pay for the fare once you board the bus by putting money in a farebox that requires exact change.
 There are different fare options, from single rides to all day and week passes.
 Your other alternatives to public transit include fare sharing apps such as Uber/Lyft or taxis.
 You might also opt for a bike or an electric scooter by using a phone app to rent one.

 Food

 Once you’re in Nashville, you must try some southern cuisine: barbecue, hot fried chicken, brisket, pulled pork, or biscuits and gravy with a side of cornbread, mashed potato, green beans, mac and cheese or fried green tomatoes.
 I personally enjoyed eating downtown and listening to live music starting from early lunch hours.
-Take it a step further and explore one of many neighborhoods outside downtown.
-I recommend the nearby Gulch that offers many restaurants as well as cute boutiques selling country attire such as boots and hats if you want to blend with the crown, which is certainly an option but not a requirement.
+Take it a step further and explore one of the many neighborhoods outside downtown.
+I recommend the nearby Gulch that offers many restaurants as well as cute boutiques selling country attire such as boots and hats, if you want to blend with the crown, which is certainly an option but not a requirement.

 Hot fried chicken